TapanSoni/BPStegano/README.md

 |files.png|71de2439a46c3ed424e9ed477b5c1ef0e52e23d9bafbf615511033085cd0f13e|

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for additional details and requirements.

 ## Disclaimer
 This software is provided as is.
 Neither the authors nor Rowan University take any responsibility whatsoever for any action performed by a user of this software, or any actions performed by this software outside of the user's control, intentionally or unintentionally.
-Additionally, this piece of software is distrubuted through the MIT license.
+See [LICENSE](LICENSE) for additional details.

 ## Intellectual Property
 This piece of software is fully owned by Tapan Soni.
 BPStegano is free to use and modify for personal use only under the following condition: **Proper credit must be given to the authors of BPStegano in any and all cases each and everytime.** For commercial use or for any other use that's not personal, for example but not limited to public use or for profit, Tapan Soni must be contacted before usage is authorized.